stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 - [Client#onUnhandledReceipt](/api-docs/latest/classes/Client.html#onUnhandledReceipt) - you should prefer
   [Client#watchForReceipt](/api-docs/latest/classes/Client.html#watchForReceipt).
 If there is any incoming receipt for which there is no active watcher, this callback will be invoked.
-- [Client#treatMessageAsBinary](/api-docs/latest/classes/Client.html#treatMessageAsBinary) - invoked for each incoming
-  message, depending on the outcome, the body is returned as string or Uint8Array.
-The default implementation always returns `false`.
 - [Client#onUnhandledFrame](/api-docs/latest/classes/Client.html#onUnhandledFrame) - it will be invoked if broker sends a non standard STOMP command.